The Rotten Side of Tim Cook’s Apple

 My love story with Apple started a long time ago.
-I’ve been an Apple enthusiast since 1982 when I started programming on an Apple II+ before moving to an Apple //e then on a //c.
+I’ve been an Apple enthusiast since 1982 when I started programming on an Apple ][+ before moving to an Apple //e then on a //c.
 I’m considered an Apple fanboy by my friends, my colleagues and my family.
 They could argue that I don’t have a critical sense of Apple.
 For them, my only take on Apple is one that they are perfect and never make mistakes.
 They couldn’t be more wrong.
 Here is why.
-Warning: this blog post contains many harsh statements on Apple.
+Warning: this blog post contains many harsh statements about Apple.

 Trying to strike a balance